amanbudhrani17/tsx-java-26Feb2023/README.md

   This will start the project and listen for incoming webhooks on http://localhost:8080.

-5. I've used NGROK to let Github access my Webhook endpoint.
+5. To allow Github to hit your Webhook endpoint, you need to use [NGROK](https://ngrok.com/). ngrok http 8080

 ## Usage